kcelebi/flight-analysis/README.md

 # Flight Analysis

 This project provides tools and models for users to analyze, forecast, and collect data regarding flights and prices.
 There are currently many features in initial stages and in development.
-The current features (as of 8/29/22) are:
+The current features (as of 4/5/2023) are:

 - Scraping tools for Google Flights
 - Base analytical tools/methods for price forecasting/summary

+The features in development are:

 - Models to demonstrate ML techniques on forecasting
 - API for access to previously collected data